Megaexoplanet/D3_challenge/README.md

 Data source:

-The data source was downloaded as a CSV off of the US Census bureau's Factfinder website.
+The data source was downloaded as a CSV off of the US Census Bureau's Factfinder website.

 Technologies: